-Do you know the difference between sanitizing and disinfecting?
-Did you even know that there’s a difference?
-Well there is, and understanding the difference can make all the, er, difference when providing a clean and safe work environment for your employees or a safer home for your family.
+Do you know what is the difference between sanitizing and disinfecting?
+Did you even know that there was a difference?
+Well there is, and understanding when to sanitize vs disinfect plays a crucial role in providing a clean and safe work environment for your employees or a safer home for your family.

 The biggest misconception surrounding sanitizing and disinfecting is the tendency to think of them as meaning the same thing.
 True, they are similar in the sense that they are both surface cleaning and will help prevent the spread of germs and viruses, like Covid 19.
-However, they are different in regards to their specific functions.
+However, they are different in regards to their specific functions and scope.

 Another way of looking at the difference between sanitize vs disinfect, is that disinfectants are capable of killing viruses, whereas sanitizers are not.
-Its all about intensity.
+It’s all about intensity.

 Especially in commercial cleaning situations, appearances can be deceiving.
 For instance, just because a liquid is blue and comes in a spray bottle, that doesn’t necessarily mean that it’s glass cleaner.

-In fact, sometimes sanitizer and disinfectant are not different cleaners at all; they may be the same chemical, but at different concentration levels.
-Bleach, for example will act as a sanitizer if mixed at a 1:8 ratio with water, but acts as a disinfectant if mixed at a 1:4 ratio.
+In fact, sometimes, sanitizing and disinfecting products are not different cleaners at all; they may be the same chemical, but at different concentration levels.
+Bleach, for example, will act as a sanitizer if mixed at a 1:8 ratio with water, but acts as a disinfectant if mixed at a 1:4 ratio.
 In other words, determining whether you need a sanitizer or a disinfectant, and how strongly it should be mixed depends entirely on the nature and requirements of the cleaning job at hand.

 In reducing the spread of germs and viruses, however, not every situation is so cut and dry.
 There are countless cleaning tasks out there, all with their own special needs, so it’s important to have your cleaning program shaped by a professional.
 Expert opinion will ensure that floors are disinfected when necessary, and that staff room countertops aren’t smothered in toxic levels of cleaner residue when they simply need to be sanitized.
-With the help of a cleaning professional, then, you can create a workspace that’s not only clean, but safe, as well.
+With the help of a disinfection and cleaning professional, then, you can create a workspace or living area that’s not only clean, but safe, as well.